abhisheks008/ML-Crate/Google Devices Q and A Analysis/README.md

 **DESCRIPTION**

-To analyze various factors that could possibly lead to an accident and then training all those factors via machine learning.
+To analyze question asked by customer along with device to predict which category problem falls onto wrt google dataset.

 **Visualization and EDA of different attributes:**